-ISO TC46/SC11 is the ISO Committee responsible for developing standards on records/archives management.
-Our foundational standard is ISO 15489 Records management.
-Part 1 of this Standard has been revised and was replaced in 2016 but ISO 15489 Records management - Principles and concepts, with other updated parts under development.
-In addition, we have a range of other standards and technnical reports including ISO 30300 series, Management systems for records standards.
+ISO TC 46/SC 11 is the ISO Committee responsible for developing standards on records/archives management.
+Our foundation standard is ISO 15489 Records management.
+Part 1 of this Standard has been revised and replaced in 2016 as ISO 15489 Records management - Principles and concepts, with other updated parts under development.
+In addition, we have a range of other standards and technnical reports including the ISO 30300 series, Management systems for records.
 See the list of our standards and our current projects at the right.
 You can find more information in the Projects section.

 Our mission and role to play

 Take a leading role in improving best practices in managing records by providing a framework as well as standards and guidance for the design and application of records practices and processes.
 This includes

 - Codifying best practice in managing records into internationally applicable management system and other standards, for business and societal purposes.

 - Influencing, to improve the guidance provided by others on the mechanism and techniques affecting recordkeeping/records management.

 - Influencing, to improve the development of systems that create and manage records.